Free Particle to Complex KdV breathers through Isospectral Deformation: Free particle in infinite box to KdV breathers

-thereby necessitating $x_{1,2}$ to be {\it complex}.
-The above equation also ensures the difference between $x_1$ and $x_2$ to be $\kappa\frac{\hbar}{\sqrt{2m}}\frac{\pi}{a}$, with $\kappa$ being an integer.
-Therefore, we end up generalizing the 1-D infinite potential well with arbitrary width to an infinite 1-D potential well in the complex $x$ plane, placed parallel to the real axes, with \textit{real} `quantized' width.
-That this choice is the most general one, is explicated in Sec.III.
-Thus, $V_-(x)$ can correspond to different infinite wells subjected to different combinations of $\kappa$ and $a$.
-The eigenvalues, however, are still real as they depend only on $x_1-x_2$, which is real, but can have different values now.
-Hence, we have isospectrally related a \textit{family} of 1-D infinite wells to a family of complex potentials, which will be discussed next. \paragraph*{} For mathematical and intuitive convenience, we redefine the variable(s) as,
+This is a 1-D infinite potential in the complex $x$ plane, placed parallel to the real axes, with \textit{real} `quantized' widths.
+The eigenvalues, however, are still real as they depend only $x_2-x_1$.
+One can consider the spectrum to belong to a definite width $\vert x_2-x_1\vert$ or as ground state energies of different wells of widths $\vert x_2-x_1\vert/m$.
+Thus, a \textit{family} of 1-D infinite wells are isospectral related to a family of complex potentials, which will be discussed next.